Lists

 Strong answer:

-sort()mutates the original listsorted()returns a new list
+sort()mutates the original list (in-place, method on list)sorted()returns a new list (works on any iterable, built-in function)

 Sorting reverse